josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

 **Let's go over what's happening in that code:**

 - First, we import and use the `fetchMarkdownPosts` helper function we created above, to return all the Markdown post data.
+- We _also_ import the handy `json` helper from SvelteKit.
+It handles converting the data to JSON and setting the proper headers for us automatically!
 - Next, we sort the posts by descending date, since we'll want our newest posts showing first.
 (You _could_ sort the posts in the helper, but in my opinion, logic belongs in the endpoint.)
-- Next we set the response code and content type in a new `responseOptions` object.
-- Finally, we `return` the finished product as a `new Response`, stringified into JSON, along with the response options.
+- Finally, we `return` the finished product inside the `json()` function.

 **Let's try it out!** Refresh your `/api/posts` path now, and you should see some _real_ data!